 - Creatine can’t pull in water that’s not there.
-Creatine pulls water into your cells to build up muscles after exercise, so if you’re dehydrated, creatine can’t provide your muscles with power.
+Creatine pulls water into your cells to build up muscle after exercise, so if you’re dehydrated, creatine can’t provide your muscles with power.

-If you’re thinking about trying or currently using creatine supplements, here are some helpful tips to keep in mind:
+If you’re thinking about trying or are currently using creatine supplements, there are some helpful tips to keep in mind.

-- You need around three to five grams of creatine every day to boost performance.
+You need around 3 to 5 grams of creatine every day to boost performance.
 Most people, especially those who eat meat, can get this from their diet.
 However, if you don’t eat meat, creatine supplements can help you create a more balanced diet.

-- Athletes typically take loading doses of 20 grams of creatine over five days to build up phosphocreatine in the muscles before training.
+Athletes typically take loading doses of 20 grams of creatine over 5 days to build up phosphocreatine in the muscles before training.
 This might cause side effects like cramping, diarrhea, or nausea.
 To avoid these side effects, you can take smaller amounts (3 grams) over a longer time frame.

-- Creatine doesn’t work for everyone.
-You can try it out to see if you get the results you’re looking for.
+Creatine doesn’t work for everyone, but you can try it out to see how it works for your body.

 Creatine can provide an energy boost for high-intensity exercise or training and help build muscle.
 It’s been used safely for many years by athletes to improve performance.